Farnaz03/RoboticStudyCompanion/README.md

 - [ ] expand behavioural states

 ### Open Source License
-The Creative Commons Attribution-NonCommercial (CC BY-NC) license is an open source license that allows others to use, distribute, and modify this project for non-commercial purposes, as long as they give credit to the original author.
+The Creative Commons Attribution-NonCommercial (CC BY-NC) license is an open-source license that allows others to use, distribute, and modify this project for non-commercial purposes as long as they give credit to the original author.

-##### Resources:
-xxx